 Why propagate a Raindrop Peperomia?

-There are several reasons why you might choose to or have to propagate your Raindrop Peperomia.
-Firstly, simply getting new houseplants for free; propagation is a great way to make gifts for friends and family without having to spend more money on plants (although we love doing that too of course!)
+Firstly, simply getting new houseplants for free; this is a great way to make gifts for friends and family without having to spend more money on plants (although we love doing that too of course!)

 Another reason why you might choose to propagate your Raindrop Peperomia is to shape your plant and curb any leggy growth.
-Pruning your plant can help to encourage bushier growth and instead of simply throwing away those beautiful Raindrop Peperomia leaves and stems, this gives you the perfect opportunity to propagate your plant.
+Pruning your plant can help to encourage bushier growth and instead of simply throwing away those beautiful cutting, this gives you the perfect opportunity to grow new plants.